 Right down the road from zip lining on the edge of Baileys Harbor, is The Ridges Sanctuary, a nature preserve created over 80 years ago to protect the ecosystem of this area.
 Start in the Cook-Albert Fuller Nature Center and learn about the scope of the sanctuary and local plant and animal life.

 Then head out to the Hidden Brook Boardwalk, a third of a mile completely accessible trail showcasing the flora and fauna of the area.
 Don’t miss the range lights built in 1869 to help guide ships to safety.
 If you want to explore more, there are multiple hikes available with our without a guided tour.
 The Ridges is open year round, so if you go in winter, be sure to bring your snowshoes!

 Ride the tractor or walk across the water to Cana Island lighthouse

-Treat the family to a movie at Skyway Drive-In Theatre
+Treat the family to a movie at the drive in

 Door County Maritime Museum in Sturgeon Bay

 One of the unexpected surprises on our visit was the Door County Maritime Museum.
 Located in the heart of Sturgeon Bay, the museum takes a look at the history of this Midwestern ship canal.

 There was an interesting exhibit about the area’s involvement during World War II, and the kids were fascinated by the Shipwrecks of Door County exhibit.
 This area was very interactive, and it was interesting to learn about the numerous wrecks and recoveries in this area.

 We ran out of time to try everything, but the kids are already asking to return so they can try fishing, kayaking, miniature golf, and SUPing.
 These are only some of the adventures they can’t wait to have on our next trip.